ProtonMail/proton-bridge/README.md

 # ProtonMail Bridge and Import Export app
 Copyright (c) 2020 Proton Technologies AG

-This repository holds the ProtonMail Bridge application.
+This repository holds the ProtonMail Bridge and the ProtonMail Import-Export applications.
 For a detailed build information see [BUILDS](./BUILDS.md).
 For licensing information see [COPYING](./COPYING.md).
 For contribution policy see [CONTRIBUTING](./CONTRIBUTING.md).